-9.13 Optical Link and USB Access
+9.17 Optical Link Access

-The board houses a USB2.0 compliant port, providing a transfer rate up to 30 MB/s, and a daisy chainable Optical Link (communication path which uses optical fiber cables as physical transmission line) able to transfer data at 80 MB/s supported by CAEN A2818 PCI, A3818 PCIe controllers, and A4818 USB3 adapter (see Tab.
+The board houses a daisy chainable Optical Link (communication path which uses optical fiber cables as physical transmission line) able to transfer data at 80 MB/s supported by CAEN A2818 PCI, A3818 PCIe controllers, and A4818 USB3 adapter (see Tab.
 1.1).